-Wen makes a wide variety of affordable power equipment, like this 2,000 watt (1,600 running watt) generator.
+Wen makes a wide variety of affordable power equipment, like this 2,000-watt (1,600-running-watt) generator.
 It’s an inverter generator, meaning it’ll run more efficiently and quietly than standard portable generators.
 It has two AC ports, a DC port, and a USB port, so you can keep your phone and tablets charged.
 At just under 50 pounds, it can be taken on the go with relative ease.

-Large inverter generators and wheeled generators are generally designed to power equipment and lights at construction sites, or act as temporary backup power for homes.
+Large inverter generators and wheeled generators are generally designed to power equipment and lights at construction sites or act as temporary backup power for homes.
 However, there are also smaller mini generators that are designed to operate without a fuel source.
 These all-electric generators can be charged like any other battery-powered appliance or via solar panels.
-Keep in mind that if they aren’t already charged before a power blackout, they won’t be much use in an emergency.
+Keep in mind that if they aren’t already charged before a power blackout, they won’t be of much use in an emergency.

 This category includes small, portable generators designed for camping and emergency use.
 Rather than powering appliances, these generators typically have USB and power outlets for charging phones and powering lights, heaters, computers and other essentials.
 Because all-electric generators don’t use fuel, they are generally safe to use indoors.

 These mini generators are in high demand right now, but you can find the best portable generators at retailers such as Amazon and Lowes.
 The best mini generators from brands such as Jackery and Goal Zero come with handles for easy carrying and plenty of USB and power ports for charging your devices.

 Jackery Portable Power Station Explorer 240